 At least one of the staff will be trained in dealing with illness or injury at sea; and we’ll get you to a doctor ashore as quickly as possible if necessary.
 You do need to tell us in advance about any condition you already have.
 We’ve had people on the boat with anything from mild asthma to serious medical conditions.
 Bring any medication, inhalers (and spares) you need – and tell the staff what you are taking.
 We need to know of any serious medical conditions before you book to ensure we can provide you with the best experience possible.

 We do not allow smoking below deck on TS Maybe or TS Blue Clipper.
 Smoking on deck may be permitted on longer passages at the discretion of the skipper and is designated areas.
-Smoking is not allowed when you are on watch.
 Anyone under the age of 18 will not be allowed to smoke on board.

-Bring your RYA logbook if you have one (if not you can buy one on board for £7.50).
+Bring your RYA logbook if you have one (if not you can buy one on board for £10).
 It allows you to keep track of all your sailing and your qualifications.
-You can work for a Competent Crew or Start Yachting Certificate with Maybe Sailing and the sea staff will be able to advise you on how to go on from there.

-Tell your watchleader at the start of the trip, and we’ll make every effort to help you learn more about anything on board that particularly appeals to you.
+Tell your Skipper or First Mate at the start of the trip, and we’ll make every effort to help you learn more about anything on board that particularly appeals to you.

 The voyage can count as your residential.
-Make sure you bring your record book along, and tell the skipper or your watchleader at the start of the trip – then we can help you set goals and watch your progress.
+Make sure you bring your record book along, and tell the Skipper or the First Mate at the start of the trip – then we can help you set goals and watch your progress.